vishal-a-savaliya/VeeArchives/content/VeeArchives/Notes/How to Make Better Decisions Tim Ferriss.md

   - Decision-Making
 Date: 2024-05-31
 ---
-# 1 Making reversible OR Fixable decision as quickly as possible
+# 1 MAKING REVERSIBLE OR FIXABLE DECISION AS

 Heuristics and rules of thumb that i use quite a lot the first is looking to make reversible or fixable decisions as quickly as possible.